MatthiasLHK/CS2101UG/docs/index.md

 #### Marking a task as completed: `completetask` (Michael)

-This command allows you to label a task as `COMPLETED`.
+This command allows you to mark a task as `COMPLETED`.
 The task will then have the green `COMPLETED` label.

 Format: `completetask INDEX`

 * You can get the `INDEX` from the current displayed Todo List.

-* Index must be a **positive whole number** and does not exceed the number of task in the Todo List.
+* `INDEX` must be a **positive whole number** and does not exceed the number of task in the Todo List.

 <div markdown="block" class="alert alert-info">